Knebworth, Herts, SG1 2AX

 What to bring

 Please bring your own low-backed seating.
-No tables are permitted.
-Sun hats, sun cream, sunglasses, raincoats and rain hats should all be considered!
+Picnics, sun hats, sun cream, sunglasses, raincoats and rain hats should all be considered!

 This venue is fully accessible to people with reduced mobility.